Ungkimyou/Hephaestus-Bot/README.md

 ## Dynamic Implementation of Commands
 The most useful implementation which I have made with Hephaestus is my dynamic commands and their command handler.

 As you can see from the directory, the main `bot.js` file is accompanied by a `commands folder`.
-Every Javascript file in the commands folder and the subsequent subdirectories are a separate command and the main command handler in the `bot.js` file iterates through these folders adding each command and its name to a map within the `client` class.
+Every Javascript file in the commands folder and the subsequent subdirectories are a separate command and the main command handler in the `Handlers/CommandHandler.js` file iterates through these folders adding each command and its name to a map within the `client` class.

+The additions of seperate handlers for Commands and Events has made Hephaestus a more maintainable and easier to understand bot as the number of lines per file is minimal.
+Furthermore this has aided in the development as I can instantly identify where errors are coming up.

 ```javascript